 - Your instructor must have logged your completion in the Driver Education Certification Service before a Driving Test can be administered.

-3. A Driving Practice Log Sheet showing you have completed an additional 40 hours of practice behind the wheel, with at least 10 hours being nighttime driving.
+- A Driving Practice Log Sheet (or us the RoadReady App) showing you have completed an additional 40 hours of practice behind the wheel, with at least 10 hours being nighttime driving.
 Your parent or guardian must certify the Driving Practice Log Sheet.
 Note: The law requires the 40 hours of driving practice be in addition to the 6 hours of behind the wheel driving required for successful completion of driver education.

 What restrictions are on a Junior Driver’s License?